danielhantunes/CareFlow/README.md

 ## Project Status
-🚧 This project is under active development and continuously evolving.
-The current state already reflects production-oriented design decisions.
+🚧 This project is currently in progress and actively evolving.
+While still under development, the existing implementation already reflects production-oriented architectural decisions.

 CareFlow demonstrates end-to-end data engineering infrastructure patterns with a focus on secure, private, cloud-native architectures using Terraform.
 The repository is structured to support multi-cloud deployments and repeatable environments.

 ⚠️ This project provisions real cloud resources and may incur costs.
 Review the Terraform plan carefully before applying.

 ---